US aircraft carrier docks in Singapore for first time since 2019

 Mr Del Toro also said that his purpose for visiting the Republic was twofold: "First, to thank Singapore for hosting rotational US forces like the littoral combat ship, the USS Charleston, but also... to learn about how (Singapore sees) the region and identify the challenges that we can work on together."

-Mr Del Toro’s visit to Changi Naval Base is part of his three-day introductory visit to Singapore, which ends today (July 23).
+Mr Del Toro’s visit to Changi Naval Base is part of his three-day introductory visit to Singapore, which ends on July 23.

 According to a statement from Singapore’s Ministry of Defence (Mindef) on Friday, he called on Minister of Defence Ng Eng Hen at the Mindef headquarters in Bukit Gombak on Friday afternoon.